chmitch/AIAdjacent/Student/05-AMLDesigner.md

 5. "Publish" to Endpoint
    1. Create AKS Cluster
 6. Examine in "Endpoints"
-7. Use Swagger to create Postman calls
+7. Use the Swagger api to create Postman calls
+   1. Use "Import from Link"
 8. Test Postman calls for service health and inference output
 9. Add into Power BI

 ## Hints